 It’s not been long since we were introduced to “the cloud.”
 And now we have turned into a cloud-based world.
-It was a revolution when Gmail launched and they introduced 1GB free storage space, which was multiple times larger than its closest competitor Hotmail.
+It was a revolution when Gmail launched, and they introduced 1GB free storage space, which was multiple times larger than its closest competitor Hotmail.

 Why We Need Dropbox Alternatives

 Thankfully we do have plenty of alternatives that can offer us the same services with more storage capacity.
-Here are 7 Best Dropbox Alternatives you can opt for when you are running against the limitations of Dropbox.
+Here are the 7 Best Dropbox Alternatives you can opt for when you are running against the limitations of Dropbox.

 Top 7 Cloud Storage Services for 2018